monowai/beancounter/jar-auth/README.md

 ### Further reading and  references

-There's a ton of information on the internet and I recommend reading the following links it you want to dive deeper.
+There's a ton of information on the internet and I recommend reading the following links if you want to dive deeper.
 All of these links have provided useful information which I believe I've consolidated into this module

 <https://docs.spring.io/spring-security/site/docs/current/reference/html5/>